NaimAyat/UCLA_CS132/Discussion1.md

   * q<sub>0</sub> ∈ Q = initial state
   * F ⊆ Q = the accepting state(s)
   * δ: Qx Σ → Q
-* A language is regular if some DFA accepts it
+* A language is regular if there exists a DFA accepts it